-Former Hurricane Ophelia races towards Ireland
+Former Hurricane Ophelia races toward Ireland

 (CNN)Former Hurricane Ophelia is racing toward Ireland and the United Kingdom as a post-tropical storm, bringing with it strong winds and the threat of heavy rain and dangerous storm surge.

-Ophelia is currently packing maximum sustained winds of 85 miles per hour (about 140 kilometers per hour), according to the National Hurricane Center's latest advisory.

-The storm was about 220 miles (355 kilometers) southwest of Ireland at 11 p.m.
+According to the National Hurricane Center's last advisory on Ophelia, at 11 p.m.
 ET Sunday (4 a.m.
+Monday Dublin time), Ophelia was packing maximum sustained winds of 85 miles per hour (about 140 kilometers per hour)

-Monday Dublin time), traveling toward the British Isles at a speed of 44 miles per hour (70 kph), it said.
+The storm was about 220 miles (355 kilometers) southwest of Ireland, traveling toward the British Isles at a speed of 44 miles per hour (70 kph), it said.

 "Gale-force winds are expected to begin across southern Ireland during the next few hours and gradually spread northward across the country during the day on Monday.
 Hurricane-force winds are forecast to reach the southern portions of Ireland by Monday afternoon," the center said.